Fido (wireless carrier): Discontinued services

 Fido once offered a wide range of services which it no longer offers.
 These have been discontinued either following the purchase of Fido by Rogers, or during "The New Fido" rebranding era.

 Unlimited mobile broadband while in Canada or the United States, older CityFido plans and Sprint Canada bundles were some of the plan options removed after Rogers purchased Microcell.
 The unlimited mobile Internet access plans were replaced by tiered and rationed Internet access options, although feature phones were still eligible for unlimited access until early 2012.
 Only some legacy CityFido plans were grandfathered, and Fido now has new CityFido offerings.
 Sprint Canada bundles with Fido were temporarily replaced by Better Choices Bundles after Rogers purchased both companies.

 Better Choices Bundles, couples plans, Danger Hiptop service, fax messaging, FullFido plans and mobile TV were all discontinued after "The New Fido" re-branding.
 Only some existing FullFido customers were grandfathered.
-The Better Choices Bundles program once offered up to 15% off a pre-tax Fido monthly bill when combined with one or more Rogers services, but Fido is now listed as a "service[] that do[es]n't qualify for the Better Choice Bundles™ Program".
+The Better Choices Bundles program once offered up to 15% off a pre-tax Fido monthly bill when combined with one or more Rogers services, but Fido is now listed as a "service[] that do[es]n't qualify for the Better Choices Bundles Program".
 Couples plans were replaced by Circle Calling in 2011.
 Fax messaging was discontinued on September 22, 2007, but fax numbers could be ported out until December 22 of that year, and a similar service is still available at competitor Mike.
 The Mobile TV service offered up to 25 channels, but was discontinued due to a lack of subscribers.
 Competitors Bell Mobility and its MVNO Virgin Mobile Canada both offer a very similar feature called Bell Mobile TV.

 Per-second billing on Fido's postpaid monthly plans was discontinued on July 4, 2012.
 Customers with plans created and activated before that date are kept on per-second billing until they change to a newer plan.